HotaruRL/deli-ordering-app/README.md

 # 🛣️ Future Enhancements
 - [ ] 💵 **Payment System**
   - Processing payments
-- [ ] ⌚ **Store Hours & Future Orders**
-  - Checking if the store is currently open based on pre-defined hours
-  - Allowing users to schedule an order for a future date/time if the store is closed
 - [ ] 🖱️ **GUI Implementation**
   - Porting the application to a graphical user interface (e.g., using JavaFX)
 - [ ] 🗄️ **More Robust Data Storage**